 Most of the range is a Wilderness Study Area.
 Its defining feature is a 45-degree tilted fault block ridgeline averaging around 7,300 feet.
 The 8,634-foot Pueblo Mountain summit is the second highest peak in southeastern Oregon.

 This wilderness study area is home to several sensitive species: bighorn sheep, Greater sage-grouse and Alvord chub.
 It provides crucial deer and pronghorn winter range and offers outstanding scenery and opportunities for solitude.

 What to Expect

 A rugged adventure awaits visitors to the Pueblos.
-No defined hiking trails exist, but a series of large cairns can be found near the crest of the mountains to mark the National Recreation Trail section of the Desert Trail, an effort by the Desert Trail Association to create a Mexico to Canada desert route.
+No defined hiking trails exist, but a series of large cairns can be found near the crest of the mountains to mark a section of the Desert Trail, an effort by the former Desert Trail Association to create a Mexico to Canada desert route.
 ONDA’s Oregon Desert Trail ties into the Desert Trail’s route for 27 miles through the range.
 This challenging hiking requires strong navigational skills, but rewards with vast views, potential glimpses of the resident bighorn sheep and lush meadows.

 When to Visit

 Spring and fall are the best times to visit the Pueblos, as with many areas in the high desert.
 With little to no tree cover, summers can be very hot.
 Winters with enough snow could provide some excellent backcountry ski terrain.